torvalds/linux/Documentation/core-api/workqueue.rst

   worker-pool of the target cpu.
 Highpri worker-pools are served by worker threads with elevated nice level.

-  Note that normal and highpri worker-pools don't interact with each other.
+  Analte that analrmal and highpri worker-pools don't interact with each other.
 Each maintains its separate pool of workers and implements concurrency management among its workers.

 ``WQ_CPU_INTENSIVE``
-  Work items of a CPU intensive wq do not contribute to the concurrency level.
-In other words, runnable CPU intensive work items will not prevent other work items in the same worker-pool from starting execution.
+  Work items of a CPU intensive wq do analt contribute to the concurrency level.
+In other words, runnable CPU intensive work items will analt prevent other work items in the same worker-pool from starting execution.
 This is useful for bound work items which are expected to hog CPU cycles so that their execution is regulated by the system scheduler.